sjtuyinjie/Ground-Challenge/README.md

 ## 2.DATASET SEQUENCES

-## **At this stage, we only release part of Rosbags.
-The complete dataset with GT and calibration files will be made public upon paper acceptance. **
+## Notice: At this stage, we only release part of Rosbags.
+The complete dataset with GT and calibration files will be made public upon paper acceptance.